-The South Carolina Department of Transportation (SCDOT) proposes to replace 5 bridges in Cherokee County in SCDOT District 4.
+The South Carolina Department of Transportation (SCDOT) proposes to replace seven bridges in Chesterfield, Fairfield, Lancaster, and York Counties in SCDOT District 4.
 This design-build project consists of all work necessary to remove the existing bridges and to design and construct new bridges, including the associated roadway and drainage work necessary to tie the new bridge approaches to the existing roadway.

-The bridge replacements and associated roadway tie-ins shall be constructed on the existing roadway alignment on the existing centerline with the exception of S-86 over Kings Creek for which a slight alignment shift is allowed.
+The bridge replacements and associated roadway tie-ins shall be constructed on the existing roadway alignment on the existing centerline.
 The work also includes repairing any deficient roadway embankments within the roadway approach limits of each bridge.